 In my homeschooling journey, we read a LOT of books.
 We use other things, too, such as videos or YouTube channels, field trips, hands-on projects and handicrafts, classes, and nature.
 But, until high school (and even then, only for specific subjects), we don’t use textbooks.
 However, it is really hard to find good living books about plants.
+I did have some favorite picture books about plants, though.
 The ones we found tended to be in the five categories I’m going to talk about in a bit.
 They were wonderful books, but did not always fill our science needs.
 So, why use them?

 Why you should (try to) use living books about plants